4 NHL players have been charged with sexual assault in a 2018 case in Canada, their lawyers say

 “What is most critical at this time is the presumption of innocence, and the right to a fair trial that everyone in Canada is entitled to,” Greenspan said in a statement emailed to The Associated Press.
 “As the matter is before the court, I ask that Cal’s and his family’s privacy be respected.”

-Messages sent to the Flyers and Flames seeking comment were not immediately returned.
 A Devils spokesperson said the organization is aware of the reports and have been told to refer all inquiries to the league.
+A Flyers spokesman echoed a similar sentiment.

+“We will respond appropriately to this very serious matter when the outcomes of the investigations are made public,” the team said in a statement emailed to the AP.
+"The NHL has been very clear that teams should refer all investigation-related questions to them.
+In the meantime, members of the organization, including Flyers players, will not be commenting further.”

+A messages sent to the Flames seeking comment was not immediately returned.

 The NHL was not expected to address the situation Tuesday.
 Commissioner Gary Bettman is set to speak at the league’s upcoming All-Star Weekend.